California Legislature approves budget that slashes spending to address $46.8 billion deficit

 Other major expansions have been protected, including making all low-income adults eligible for government-funded health insurance regardless of their immigration status and making school lunches free for all students.

-“In California, you don’t have to be profligate to be progressive,” Newsom said.
-“We understand how to balance budgets while protecting working families, children, and the most vulnerable people in this state.”
+“In California, you don’t have to be profligate to be progressive,” Newsom said of the budget during his State of the State address on Tuesday.
+“We understand how to balance budgets while protecting working families, children and the most vulnerable people in this state.”

 Republicans said they were left out of budget negotiations.
 They criticized the tax increase on businesses, which applies to companies with at least $1 million in revenue and will last for three years, bringing in more than $5 billion in extra revenue for the state next year.
 And they criticized Democrats for some cuts to some social safety net programs.